Team4159/CardinalHoursServer/README.md

   ]
 }
 ```

+To sign a user in:
 ```
 src/endpoints/signin.php
 parameters: password
 returns: Username on success, nothing if they're already signed in
 ```

+To sign a user out:
 ```
 src/endpoints/signout.php
 parameters: password